-The nation's first cap-and-trade program - meeting the urgency of the climate crisis, lowering emissions, and delivering affordable, clean energy to every community.
+The nation's first cap-and-invest program - meeting the urgency of the climate crisis, lowering emissions, and delivering affordable, clean energy to every community.

 Since the program went into effect in 2009, CO2 emissions from power plants in RGGI states have fallen by 47%, outpacing the rest of the country by 90%.
 Meanwhile, RGGI states have generated $3.2 billion from the sale of emissions allowances, the majority of which has been invested in energy efficiency and renewable energy programs.
 Consumers also benefit: electricity prices in RGGI states have fallen by 5.7%, as prices have increased in the rest of the country by 8.6%.
 Following RGGI’s lead, there are 57 national or subnational carbon pricing programs in place, many of them drawing on lessons learned from RGGI.